 Do you remember your first formal presentation?
-I distinctly remember competing in a fashion show for a pajamas I made.
+I distinctly remember competing in a fashion show for a pair of pajamas I made.
 I “stood” there, stood only in the loosest sense because I spent my entire time talking attempting to do the splits, and then standing back up.
 I had points taken off because they thought I was “nervous.”

-Our first presentation: Life in Colonial America
+Where this all started, our first presentation: Life in Colonial America

 Princess and Youngest E talked about the clothes people wore.
-Princess did pretty well over all because she knew what she was talking about and could mostly name all the different layers of clothes……….
+Princess did pretty well overall because she knew what she was talking about and could mostly name all the different layers of clothes……….

 The boys talked about colonial punishments.
-They did a great job for their first presentation (and I’ll spare you the 5 minute video of it).
-They remembered most of their topic, and were able to explain what the different punishments were for.
+They did a great job for their first presentation (and I’ll spare you the 5-minute video of it).
+They remembered most of their topic and were able to explain what the different punishments were for.

 The most hilarious point came when Superman was asked how long someone could be in the stocks.
 Batman said “100 hours!” and then Superman said, “Until you die!”
 The reality of it being only for a few hours was a little disappointing, but they did make sure to point out that you got to throw food at the people in the stocks.

 After the presentation, we figured out a few things we should have prepared the kids for, and actually taught them rather than assume they knew how to give a presentation.

 Since first writing this in 2011, we’ve done a few more presentations, and I’ve learned some things my kids need to work on still.
 I’ve included a quick printable with a tips sheet (this and many more are on my subscriber page) and a quick generic rubric to use for presentations.